 There is practically no postoperative period in the hospital; typically, the patient can comfortably go home just a few hours after leaving the operating room.
 From then on, the resting process is very smooth although some medical recommendations must be followed specifically:

 What results are obtained?

-The results we have obtained in our center in Seville after many years of experience with this intervention are exceptional.
+The results we have obtained in our centers in Madrid, Seville and Canay Islands after many years of experience with this intervention are exceptional.
 Compared with the effectiveness that was recorded years ago, we can affirm that the surgical techniques against incontinence are much more effective today.
 Up to 95 out of 100 women operated upon have had their incontinence problems successfully eliminated.
 The technical advancements, the provision of the operating room, the simplification of the process and the possibility of financing the total cost of the process in simple terms are the main reasons why we encourage all women with stress incontinence to choose this solution.

 Real testimonies from our patients